zsoltkovacs/p2pp/README.md

   ;P2PP MATERIAL_PLA_PLA_0_0_0
   ```

 > **LINEARPING**  *[OPTIONAL]*
-> **LINEARPINGLENGTH= *[OPTIONAL]*
+> **LINEARPING=\#** *[OPTIONAL]*
-    This is used to keep the filament disctance between pings constant to 350mm.
-When this parameter is not set, the ping distance is exponentially growing during the print resulting in filament distances up to 3m between pings in very long prints.
-Problems have been reported with LINEARPING values below 350.
-It may work but due to the shorter than normal range even the slightest deviation will results in a large percentage throwing off the P2 algorithm.
+    This is used to keep the filament disctance between pings constant to 350mm (user can specify another base distance using the optional parameter.
+When tnot using linearping, ping distances grow exponentially thoughout the print.
+The distance between pings can mount up to 3m in large prints.
+The value specified with linearping is limited to 300mm and above.
+Problems have been reported with lower values.

    ```
+  ;P2PP LINEARPING
-  ;P2PP LINEARPINGLENGTH=350
+  ;P2PP LINEARPING=350
   ```
   ![splice offset](https://github.com/tomvandeneede/p2pp/blob/dev/docs/linearping.png)